-- Understanding the IBM systems implementation approach and why is it so simpatico with how many IT departments like to behave?
+- Understanding the IBM systems implementation approach, and why is it so simpatico with how many IT departments like to behave?

-- Does IBM’s approach lead to good outcomes and why is the approach elitist?
+- Does IBM’s approach lead to good outcomes, and why is the approach elitist?

-I observe this perspective quite commonly in IT departments that they have become so tired of the business that they support that they basically dismiss the concerns out of hand.
+I observe this perspective quite commonly in IT departments that they have become so tired of the business that they support that they dismiss the concerns out of hand.
 I call this the IBM systems implementation approach because IBM is probably the most extreme example of a company that just does not care about whether its systems improve the condition of the user community.
-Companies like IBM have a great incentive to take this approach because they are paid to implement systems successfully, so IBM wants to declare that its implementations are successes, and the best and least expensive way to do this is to simply declare that they are and that the problems are the fault of the user.
+Companies like IBM have a great incentive to take this approach because they are paid to implement systems successfully.
+Hence, IBM wants to declare that its implementations are successes, and the best and least expensive way to do this is to simply state that they are and that the problems are the fault of the user.
 However, another part is the reason is that this is the internal culture of IBM, and is simply the type of people who are attracted to work at IBM.

 One way that IBM or IT departments undermine the concerns of the business is that they question their knowledge.
 This is a concern because IT people are generally themselves not experts in the business process.
-Therefore, to take the IBM approach, it is important to consider oneself a business expert as well as an IT expert.
-That is step one, that the business neither has invested enough time understanding the system and aren’t managing their business very well.
+Therefore, to take the IBM approach, it is essential to consider oneself as a business expert as well as an IT expert.
+That is step one that the business neither has invested enough time understanding the system and aren’t managing their business very well.
 The next step is to decry the intelligence of the users, but also the managers of the users who are trying to channel feedback related to the system back to IT.

 Is This True?

 The fact is this is the user community that the implementation has to work with.
-It’s not functional to simply undermine the users intelligence.
+It’s not functional to simply undermine the users’ intelligence.
 Firstly, its irrelevant, even if we accept for a moment that it is true, it does not matter because the users are what the company has to work with.
-Secondly, if the system is in fact too advanced for the users, then doesn’t this fall back into the laps of the executive decision makers who had a responsibility to select appropriate software for their users?
+Secondly, if the system is, in fact, too advanced for the users, then doesn’t this fall back into the laps of the executive decision makers who had a responsibility to select appropriate software for their users?
 Thirdly, my experience has on multiple accounts has shown that most derogatory statements like this about users’ abilities turn out not to be true.
-In the vast majority of examples, either the system output is just not very good, or the system is in some way difficult to use.
+In the vast majority of examples, either the system output is just not very good, or the system is in some way challenging to use.
 In some cases, the implementation was so poorly performed that basic master data was not included in the system.

 How Different is This from the Microsoft versus Apple Debate?

-This historical lesson is about as perfect an analogy as the past tends to offer up.
-Two different companies with two drastically different orientations.
+This historical lesson is about as perfect an analogy as the past tends to offer up—two different companies with two drastically different orientations.
 Microsoft’s orientation was to discount what the user wanted and say take it or leave it.
 The following statement could be described as their overall strategy.

 “We will have so much more software designed for us, and so many monopoly arrangements with hardware manufacturers that if you don’t like it…you have no choice.”

 This is the IBM pie in the face approach in its purest form.
 Apple, on the other hand, kept focusing on making software that was about enabling the user, not calling the user stupid or seeing them as a mark to be fleeced, but as someone like themselves who wanted something easy and even fun to use.
-The end result, which I am typing on now, is a computer that enables the user to do whatever they want.
-The lesson from this story is clear, make solutions that people actually want to use, do not dismiss their concerns or minimize their intelligence, and people will seek you out to use your products.
+The result, which I am typing on now, is a computer that enables the user to do whatever they want.
+The lesson from this story is clear, make solutions that people want to use, do not dismiss their concerns, or minimize their intelligence, and people will seek you out to use your products.